Kitware/CMake/Help/command/foreach.rst

 Iterates over a precise list of items.
 The LISTS option names list-valued variables to be traversed, including empty elements (an empty string is a zero-length list).
+(Note macro arguments are not variables.)
 The ITEMS option ends argument parsing and includes all arguments following it in the iteration.